openmultiplayer/web/docs/awesome.md

 ---
 title: Awesome
-description: A curated list of useful tools, libraries and plugins for SA-MP development.
+description: A curated list of useful tools, libraries, gamemodes, filterscripts and plugins for SA-MP development.
 ---

 ## Tools